Stuart133/AlgorithmsDotNet/README.md

 # GraphDotNet

-A general purpose algorithms and data structures library written entirely in C#.
-This is currently just a project for my personal development so expect APIs to change, things to be broken and test coverage to not be total.
-In time I plan on polishing things up until it's ready for some production use.
-Various implementations will be provided for different use cases and benchmarks will be added to demonstrate the performance under various conditions
+A generic algorithms and data structures library written entirely in C#.
+This is intented to serve as both a personal learning project and a resource for those wanting to learn about algorithms and data structures.
+It should be seen as a white box library to show implementation details.
+There are many ways of tuning the implementations to suit particular performance requirements so providing a general purpose black box library will generally not be optimal

 ## Data Structures

 ### Done

-- Binary Max Heap
+- Heap
-- Binary Min Heap
+  - Binary Min
+  - Binary Max

 ### In Progress